Ivo-Balbaert/The_Way_to_Jai/book/6B_Times_and_dates.md

     high: s64;
 }
 ```
-( A monotonic clock is a time source that won't ever jump forward or go backward, due to NTP or Daylight Savings Time updates ).
+(A monotonic clock is a time source that won't ever jump forward or go backward, due to NTP or Daylight Savings Time updates).

 In line (3B), we ask for the current time again, and subtract it from the previous time.This gives us a very accurate way to measure time-spans.

 (For other examples of Apollo Time, see modules/Basic/examples/time.jai)

-## 6B.2 - Measuring performance using get_time
+## 6B.2 - Measuring performance using get_time and current_time_monotonic
 The `get_time` proc from module _Basic_ returns a time in seconds since init_time() was called; it will call init_time if it hasn't been called. `get_time` uses the system timers  (the OS performance counters) for measuring time.
 It is useful for calculating time differences (as in line (1) below), so it can give a measure of performance of a certain proc or part of the program.

-For more accurate results, use Apollo time `current_time_monotonic()` as discussed in the previous section.
+For more accurate results, use Apollo time `current_time_monotonic()` as shown in lines (3-3B).

 See *6B.2_get_time.jai*:
 ```c++